June 10, 2026

 Vanderbilt Health’s employee wellness program, Health Plus, also recommends being aware this summer of the temptation to cool off with popsicles or ice cream cones for the same reason.
 Added sugar provides empty calories that can easily put us over our calorie goals without getting the nutrients we need.

-Reduce your added sugar intake by treating yourself to one of these refreshing snacks:
+Reduce your added sugar intake by treating yourself to one of these refreshing snacks and cooling drinks:

 • Frozen grapes or watermelon cubes